mayurnikam266/QuizCrafter-AI/README.md

 # QuizCrafter AI

-This is a Streamlit-based application that dynamically generates multiple-choice quizzes using the Groq API and LangChain.
+This is a Streamlit-based application that dynamically generates multiple-choice quizzes using the Groq API of Meta llama3 and LangChain.
 Users can input their subject, topic, and difficulty level to create quizzes instantly.

 ---
+## Try it on huggingface : https://huggingface.co/spaces/mayurnikam/QuizCrafter_AI
 ## Features

 - Generate multiple-choice questions (MCQs) dynamically.